CarlosLeyvaAyala/Max-Sick-Gains/Help/tut-create-textures.md

 As you are about to learn, you just need to make sure the big bad rough shapes transition correctly.

 ### Running the Photoshop action
-When you double click the bundled `atn` file in this mod[^espDir], a new Action will be added to Photoshop.
+When you double click the bundled `Skyrim Texture Manipulation.atn` file in this mod[^espDir], a new Action will be added to Photoshop.
-You just need to run that.
+You don't need to double click that file everytime you want to create textures, by the way.
+Just once is **ever** needed.

+At any rate, just run `Create texture transition`.
 [^espDir]: It's in the same folder as `Max Sick Gains.esp`.

 <figure>
 <img class="hImg" src="img/photoshop-action.png"/>
+<figcaption></figcaption>
 </figure>

 If you correctly named your layers as `Layer 1` and `Layer 2`, now you should have 6 layers named `Frame n`, with no `Layer 1` or `2` on sight.